Revolutionizing Sales Forecasting with a Baseball Twist

 • No Improvement?
 Dig Deeper: Persistent inaccuracy points to sales effectiveness issues.
 Maybe the team struggles with discovery, fails to reach decision-makers, or sells on price instead of value.
 An inadequate sales process could also be the culprit.

-Sales training and coaching can address these gaps, but expect it to take 8-12 months (plus the length of your sales cycle) for all of the issues to be resolved.
+Sales training and coaching can address these issues, but expect it to take 8-12 months (plus the length of your sales cycle) for all of the issues to be resolved.
 The Power Alley exposes hidden weaknesses, giving you a clear path to fix them.

 Swing for the Fences